Our products

 What type of cod does Ada Parellada recommend for brandade?

 Ada Parellada recommends quality cod, preferably loin or cheek, with a good proportion of natural gelatin.
 Icelandic cod is ideal for its firm texture and clean flavor.
-The important thing is that it is well desalted — brandade with overly salty cod cannot be salvaged.
+The important thing is that it is well desalted — a brandade with overly salty cod cannot be salvaged.

 Can I make the recipe without nuts (due to allergies)?